June Pride and Juneteenth

 The Stonewall Inn was raided by police on June 28, 1969, in New York City’s West Village where they physically assaulted customers.

 The Black Cat is in Los Angeles, California, in fact right up the street from WPCCU’s Sunset Branch Office in the Echo Park Area.
 This modest Art Deco building was the site of a 1967 police raid.
-The Black Cat in the 1960s was a gay bar attracting a largely working class clientele.
+The Black Cat in the 1960s was a gay bar attracting a largely working-class clientele.
 At a New Year’s celebration, eight undercover police officers raided the bar.
-Patrons were beaten and dragged out into the street.
+Patrons were sadly beaten and dragged out into the street.

 On February 11, 1967, hundreds gathered outside of the bar to peacefully protest police brutality.
 This event represents the early evolution of the LGBTQI + civil rights movement.
 The court case related to this incident was the first time in U.S. history that gay men were defended as equal under the U.S. Constitution.
 The court disagreed.
 The Black Cat was designated as a Los Angeles Historic-Cultural Monument in 2008.